Spicy Mexican ground beef quesadilla recipe with black beans, avocado, and cheese.

 Who doesn’t love a good, hearty quesadilla?
 Learn how to make an easy ground beef quesadilla recipe with lots of beans, creamy avocado, and cheese.

-This is a super simple Mexican recipe for black bean quesadillas.
+This is a super simple Mexican ground beef quesadilla recipe.
 As mentioned above I bought a few Mexican cookbooks lately and although I find them very good and I love reading them, I find it very difficult to find any recipes that I can actually cook.

 The reason is the lack of ingredients, the typical Mexican cuisine uses ingredients I have never even heard of here in Europe and many techniques that I find very difficult to follow at home.

 So, I get ideas from books and turn to the internet for simplified, actually “cook-able” versions of the recipes.

 Kind of the same with this recipe for ground beef quesadillas.

 After reading a book (The Cuisines of Mexico by Diana Kennedy) where the tortillas were filled with corn fungus, pumpkin blossoms and calves’ brains (I would definitely love to try all of those fillings, but I have never even seen any of these things), I thought about making some really straightforward quesadillas filled with pretty much the same filling I use for regular rolled tortillas or tacos.

 - I normally use lean ground beef, but I have made this black bean quesadillas recipe with ground turkey as well.

 - To spice the filling I used a mixture of dried oregano, sweet paprika powder, cayenne pepper, ground cumin, and ground coriander.